GodotMisogi/johnny/content/post/dubby-pendy/index.md

     return output
 end
 ~~~
-So now I can store values, such as the initial conditions and parameters of the system in a table and perform basic arithmetic operations between tables to change values.
+So now I can store values, such as the initial conditions and parameters of the system, in a table and perform basic arithmetic operations between tables to change values.
 Now to implement the physics of the problem.

-First, I defined a generator that randomly generates initial values (within a given range) of the masses of the bobs, the lengths of the rods, their angles with respect to the vertical, their initial angular velocities and calculated the momenta of the bobs.
+First, I defined a generator that randomly generates initial values (within a given range) of the masses of the bobs, the lengths of the rods, their angles with respect to the vertical, their initial angular velocities, and calculates the momenta of the bobs.
 This is fed into a table called `data`:
 ~~~lua
 function Generator()